aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/custom-font/_index.md

 ## **Get Custom Fonts Folder**
 Aspose.Slides provides the [getFontFolders](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fontsloader/#getFontFolders--) method to allow you to find font folders.
 This method returns folders added through the `LoadExternalFonts` method and system font folders.

-This Javascript code shows you how to use [getFontFolders](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fontsloader/#getFontFolders--):
+This JavaScript code shows you how to use [getFontFolders](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fontsloader/#getFontFolders--):

 ```javascript
 // This line outputs folders where font files are searched.